Rhosinjay-cyb/Microsoft-Sentinel/README.md

 ![image](Images/VML.png)

-#### Detected Brute-Force attack
+#### 1.1.
+Detected Brute-Force attack

 Aside check successful logins to the VMs, I also checked for failed logins to the VM, and something interesting played out.
 I detected a live brute-force attack.
 I could see multiple usernames in the range of hundreds being tried just within a few seconds.
 Apparently, the attack has been going on before I could gain access to the security event data of the VMs.
 This experience alone instilled the significance of monitoring with SIEM solutions.

 ![image](Images/FLO.png)

-Sometimes, the language in which the username are written and some other unique features might provide a clue on the source of the attack or who the attacker is.
+Sometimes, the language in which the username are written and some other unique features might provide a clue on the source of the attack or demography of the attacker.

 ![image](Images/FLO2.png)